Majlis Ugama Islam Singapura: The Council of MUIS

 The Council of MUIS operates as the overall decision-making body and has responsibility for the formulation of policies and operational plans.

-The Council comprises the President of MUIS, the Mufti of Singapore, persons recommended by the Minister-in-Charge of Muslim Affairs and other persons nominated by Muslim organisations.
+The Council comprises the President of MUIS, the Chief Executive, the Mufti of Singapore, as well as members recommended by the Minister-in-Charge of Muslim Affairs and other persons nominated by Muslim organisations.
 The President of Singapore appoints all members of the Council.